crate/crate/blackbox/docs/general/dml.rst

 Importing Data
 --------------

-Using the ``COPY FROM`` SQL statement, data can be imported into CrateDB.
+Using the ``COPY FROM`` statement, CrateDB nodes can import data from local files or files that are available over the network.

 The supported data formats are JSON and CSV.
 The format is inferred from the file extension, if possible.
 Alternatively the format can also be provided as an